You may already know by now that engagement is one of the keys to the success of social media marketing.

 In this post, I’ll focus on that one essential factor that can keep your audience engaged all throughout the year: planning.

-How ready are you for the social media jungle?
+Is your B2B company ready for the social media jungle?

 - Have I identified my niche?